|

 A youth may continue Kin-GAP benefits up to age 19 as long as the youth is attending high school, vocational or technical training school full-time or pursuing a GED, is reasonably expected to complete school by their 19th birthday, continues to live with the Kin-GAP guardian, and signs the KG 1 (Mutual Agreement) before or within the month of their 18th birthday.
 The last date of aid is the date of graduation.

 CalSAWS Note: Current functionality does not match the Kin-GAP rule.
 However, a system change request (SCR-CA 262222) has been made for future implementation.
-Workers must run a manual EDBC to prorate the youth’s last payment then send the appropriate Notice of Action.
+Workers must run a manual EDBC to prorate the youth’s last payment and then send the appropriate Notice of Action.

 Related Topics